DataDog/dd-sdk-roku/README.md

 ### Send logs

-In addition to standard RUM events, you can send individual logs to track any event or state of your channel, with at least a message, and optionnally custom attributes.
+In addition to standard RUM events, you can send individual logs to track any event or state of your channel, with a log message, and optionally additional custom attributes.

+- `logOk`: Sends a log with status "ok".
+- `logDebug`: Sends a log with status "debug", for messages that contain information that is useful for debugging a program.
+- `logInfo`: Sends a log with status "info", for confirmation that the program is working as expected.
+- `logNotice`: Sends a log with status "notice", for conditions that are not error conditions, but that may require special handling.
+- `logWarn`: Sends a log with status "warning", for warning situations.
+- `logError`: Sends a log with status "error", for errors.
+- `logCritical`: Sends a log with status "critical", for situations when the application is in a critical state.
+- `logAlert`: Sends a log with status "alert", for conditions that should be corrected immediately, such as a corrupted system database.
+- `logEmergency`: Sends a log with status "emergency", for a panic condition.

 The following code snippet illustrates the `logInfo` function, but all functions on the LogsAgent use the same signature:

-- `logOk`: sends a log with status "ok", ;
-- `logDebug`: sends a log with status "debug", for messages that contain information normally of use only when debugging a program;
-- `logInfo`: sends a log with status "info", for confirmation that the program is working as expected;
-- `logNotice`: sends a log with status "notice", for conditions that are not error conditions, but that may require special handling;
-- `logWarn`: sends a log with status "warning", for warning situations;
-- `logError`: sends a log with status "error", for errors;
-- `logCritical`: sends a log with status "critical", for situation when the application is in a critical state;
-- `logAlert`: sends a log with status "alert", for condition that should be corrected immediately, such as a corrupted system database;
-- `logEmergency`: sends a log with status "emergency", for a panic condition

 ```brightscript
     msg = "Switching screen to video details"
     attributes = { video_id : 42 }